fclaerho/urest/README.md

     * `NoSuchResource` on missing resource
     * `NotImplementedError` if not implemented

-Anything else will be handled as 500.
+Any other exception else will be handled as 500.

 **EXAMPLE**